luigiselmi/flink-kafka-consumer/README.md

     Entry Class: eu.bde.sc4pilot.flink.WindowTrafficData
     Program Arguments: --topic taxi --window 120

-## Usage
+## Elasticsearch
 The job saves the data into Elasticsearch, a document database for json data.
-The version supported by Apache Flink is [Elasticsearch 1.7.3](https://www.elastic.co/downloads/past-releases/elasticsearch-1-7-3).
+The version supported by Apache Flink 1.2.1 is [Elasticsearch 2.4.6](https://www.elastic.co/downloads/past-releases/elasticsearch-2-4-6).
 Install Elasticsearch and start it from the root folder

     $ bin/elasticsearch -d -p pid